Stay up to date

 An international standard, the ISO 27001, sets the specifications for managing information security management systems (ISMS).
 The framework observes a risk-based approach that requires corporate bodies to put measures in place for identifying security threats that impact their information systems.

 The Standard offers an array of 114 best practices security controls that professionals can apply based on the risks businesses face.
 These are implemented as part of a companywide organisational structure to achieve certified compliance.

 TOGAF stands for The Open Group Architecture Framework, which helps identify and implement practices to solve business problems.
 It is focused on the basics of security architecture, aiming to meet a set scope and goal of solving a problem.
 One point worth noticing here is its lack of addressing specific security issues.

 The Minimum Cyber Security Standard (MCSS) is part of a series of technical standards developed by the UK government in collaboration with the NCSC (rights reserved).

 It sets out a series of mandatory cyber standards that all government departments must achieve to meet their compliance commitments under the SPF and the National Cyber Security Strategy.

-MCSS can also be used by other organisations and businesses in the UK to create a basis for its security efforts.
+Other organisations and businesses can also use MCSS in the UK to create a basis for their security efforts.
 Integrated visibility and cataloguing of digital assets, web and mobile application security controls are indispensable parts of the MCSS compliance process.